ubaltaci/docbox-fork/content/example.md

 * **HTTP 400** Email param or request body is invalid or KNS system has a problem

-* Body, if any field is empty or does not exist, KNS does not update that field.
+* Body, if any field does not exist, KNS does not update that field.
 (If it is possible TheKom should send only updated data)

 ```
 {